AppAndFlow/react-native-set-app-icon/README.md

 ### supportsDynamicAppIcon

-Return a Promise with a boolean if the device accept the dynamic app icon change.
+Returns a Promise with a boolean if the device accepts the dynamic app icon change.

 ```js
 SetAppIcon.supportsDynamicAppIcon(): Promise<boolean>;